 The Source @ RAFW.
 Courtesy of Rosemount Australian Fashion Week.

 Australian Fashion Weeks – Sydney and Melbourne

-The Government of Victoria lays claim to being the leading fashion state in Australia, citing its participation not only in Fashion Week, but also as host of the Melbourne Fashion Festival, held each year in March.
+Long known as Australia’s style capital, Melbourne hosts the L'Oréal Melbourne Fashion Festival, held each year in March.
 Established in 1997, it is a combined initiative which offers fashion lovers a choice of catwalk shows, parties, product launches, exhibitions, and industry events to attend that capture the glamour and creativity of Australian fashion.

 Many Australians have attracted international acclaim working in the fashion industry.
 As well as designing and textiles, other fashion-oriented careers include fashion journalism, fashion photography, make-up artistry, hairdressing, fashion styling and modelling.
 Aspiring designers in Australia usually complete a tertiary qualification, with the highest-profile course in Australia offered by Melbourne's RMIT.

 - Australian Fashion Council

 - Council of Textile and Fashion Industries of Australia (TFIA)

 - Fashion Rules